tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Why did the database administrator leave his wife?
-She had one-to-many relationships. 🤖
+⚡ AI Joke of the Day: 🤖 Why are Assembly programmers always soaking wet?
+They work below C-level. 🤖

 ---